Think WARMTH to save lives this winter

 Our winters can be quite sudden and catch us off guard, which means people have little time to take precautions against the cold.
 It’s important to start planning for the cold weather now by taking simple precautions like making sure you are getting any benefits you’re entitled to, speaking to your neighbours about how to cope with heavy snow or ice, and talking to your GP about getting your flu jab.

-Bluebird Care is urging people in Hammersmith and Fulham to make sure that they keep in regular contact with their friends and neighbours to make sure that they stay safe this winter.
-Simple measures like helping a neighbour stock up on food ahead of a cold snap could save them from a nasty fall if they try to venture out in bad weather.
+“We are urging people in Newmarket, Fenland, King’s Lynn and West Norfolk to make sure that they keep in regular contact with their friends and neighbours to make sure that they stay safe this winter.
+Simple measures like helping a neighbour stock up on food ahead of a cold snap could save them from a nasty fall if they try to venture out in bad weather.”

 Wrap Up indoors and outdoors.
 Wearing extra layers indoors can help you keep warm.
 If you need to go outside, sturdy shoes with good grip or attachable grips to wear over your shoes can help prevent falls, and an insulated waterproof coat will help keep you warm and dry.